kontakt/Octoprint-Filament-Reloaded/README.md

 Initial work based on the [Octoprint-Filament](https://github.com/MoonshineSG/Octoprint-Filament) plugin by MoonshineSG.

+## Fork by Floyz:

+* Avoid multiple pause sent to printer when filament run out and minimize logs when GPIO events gets fired multiple times.

 ## Required sensor

 Using this plugin requires a filament sensor.
 The code is set to use the Raspberry Pi's internal Pull-Up resistors, so the switch should be between your detection pin and a ground pin.